Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Discussion

 \section{Discussion}

 Our results indicate that probabilistic post-processing with machine learning can substantially boost the quality and utility of subseasonal forecasts.
 The probabilistic bias correction (PBC) framework achieves these goals by satisfying four key properties.
 First, across the globe, PBC consistently improves the world’s leading dynamical model from ECMWF, yielding a new state of the art for hybrid (AI + dynamical) subseasonal forecasting.
 Second, PBC consistently improves leading subseasonal AI models, establishing a new state of the art for fully data-driven subseasonal forecasting.
-Third, PBC consistently improves the early detection of extreme weather events.
-As climate change is predicted to increase the spatial and temporal occurrence of extreme weather, these demonstrated improvements have the potential to reduce needless deaths and save economies billions of dollars across the globe~\citep{shrader2026weather}.
-Fourth, PBC forecasts are suitable for operational deployment and, in real-time competition, consistently outperform the best alternative dynamical, AI, and hybrid forecasting systems from around the world.
+Third, PBC forecasts are suitable for operational deployment and, in real-time competition, consistently outperform the best alternative dynamical, AI, and hybrid forecasting systems from around the world.
+Fourth, PBC consistently improves the early detection of extreme and high-impact weather events.
+As climate change is predicted to increase the spatial and temporal occurrence of extreme weather, improvements in early warning capability have increasing potential to reduce preventable morbidity and mortality~\citep{shrader2026weather}.

 PBC targets predictable errors rather than attempting to relearn full atmospheric dynamics.
 Hence, it should be viewed as an effective post-processing tool rather than a replacement for input model improvement.
 Fortunately, the PBC framework is also inherently adaptive: as dynamical and AI models are upgraded with improved physical representation, process representations, computational capacity, or training data, PBC can be retrained to ingest and correct these higher-quality inputs.
 Because PBC is also inexpensive when compared with the generation of large-scale dynamical or AI ensembles, the framework provides a low-overhead strategy for meteorological centers, including those in resource-constrained settings, to improve their existing forecast products.